gravitational/teleport/docs/4.2/gcp_guide.md

 You can use Teleport for all the services that you would SSH into.
 This guide is focused on Google Compute Engine.
-In the future we'll plan to update on how to use Teleport with Kubernetes engine.
+In the future we'll plan to update on how to use Teleport with Google Kubernetes Engine (GKE).

 ## GCP Teleport Introduction

 This guide will cover how to setup, configure and run Teleport on GCP.

-GCP Services required to run Teleport in HA
+GCP Services required to run Teleport in HA:

  - [Compute Engine: VM Instances with Instance Groups](#compute-engine-vm-instances-with-instance-groups)
  - [Computer Engine: Health Checks](#computer-engine-health-checks)